Shao-Group/scallop-umi-test/README.md

 # Programs

-Our experiments involve the following four programs:
+Our experiments involve the following programs:

 Program | Version | Description
 ------------ | ------------ | ------------